operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 1. Let's wireup the breadboard with a servo this time!

 	We will use a servo motor and a capacitor.
 Wire up the Black / Brown wire to the `Gnd` pin of the Spark Core, Orange / Red to the `Vin` of the Spark Core and finally the Yellow wire will be used to wire up to the analog pin `A0` of the Spark Core.
-We will also use a capacitor between the `Vin` of the Spark Core and `Gnd` of the Spark Core to stabilise the power to the servo.
+We will also use a capacitor between the `Vin` of the Spark Core and `Gnd` of the Spark Core to stabilize the power to the servo.
 Capacitor is optional, but it's good to have it for stability.

 	The control of the servo is fairly easy.
 It can rotate 180 degrees.
 So, when the signal is `0V`, it will rotate to 0 degrees and at the other end, when the signal is `5V` it will rotate to 180 degrees.
 To help us do the analog output of these signals, we will use a firmware called VoodooSpark.

 	![](img/servo-circuit.jpg)
 - Flash the pre-built firmware [Voodoospark](https://raw.githubusercontent.com/voodootikigod/voodoospark/master/firmware/voodoospark.cpp) using the [Spark web editor](https://www.spark.io/build)	 and wait for the breathing cyan light

 	[VoodooSpark](https://github.com/voodootikigod/voodoospark) will allow a local TCP connection instead of the usual HTTP protocol that we used in the earlier example.
 This allows controlling the Spark Core in real-time.
-Finally, we will use Express to create the routes that will trigger the rotation of the servo through an html page.
+Finally, we will use Express to create the routes that will trigger the rotation of the servo through an `html` page.

 	![](img/servo-actual.jpg)